thelastpickle/cassandra-medusa/docs/Installation.md

 4/ (optional) Install the storage dependencies

-* if your backups are to be stored in AWS S3 and all S3 compatible backends, run `sudo apt-get install awscli`
 * if your backups are to be stored in Azure Blob Storage, run `sudo apt-get install azure-cli`
 * if your backups are to be stored in Google Cloud Storage, [follow this quickstart guide from Google](https://cloud.google.com/sdk/docs/quickstart-debian-ubuntu).